mkdocstrings/griffe/docs/guide/users/recommendations/docstrings.md

 ## Modules

 Module docstrings should briefly explain what the module contains, and for what purposes these objects can be used.
-If the documentation generator you chose does not support generating member summaries automatically, you might want to add docstrings sections for attributes, functions, classes and submodules.
+If the documentation generator you chose does not support generating member summaries automatically, you might want to add docstrings sections for attributes, functions, classes, type aliases and submodules.

 ```python title="package/__init__.py"
 """A generic package to demonstrate docstrings.